victorths/conduit/conduit/doc/source/docs/application/structure.md

 # Application and Project Structure

-The purpose of this document is to understand the objects that comprise an Conduit application, and how they work with one another to serve HTTP requests.
+The purpose of this document is to understand the objects that comprise a Conduit application, and how they work with one another to serve HTTP requests.
 It also discusses the project structure on the filesystem.

 ## Controllers are Building Blocks

-The building blocks of an Conduit application are [Controllers](../http/controller.md).
+The building blocks of a Conduit application are [Controllers](../http/controller.md).
 Each controller type has logic to handle an HTTP request in some way.
 Controllers are linked together to form a _channel_; an ordered series of controllers.
 A channel is a composition of its controllers' behaviors.

 For example, consider an `Authorizer` controller that verifies the request's authorization credentials are correct, and a `SecretController` that sends a response with secret information.
 By composing these two controllers together, we have a channel that verifies credentials before sending a secret.
 The benefit of controllers and channels is that controllers can be reused in multiple channels; the `Authorizer` can protect other types of controllers without any change to its logic.